uwcse481h-2017/coughdrop/README.md

 ##### Additional Dependencies

-For generating utterances for sharing and for downloading pdfs, you'll need to have ImageMagick (`convert`, `identify`) and Node (`node`) installed in the execution path.
+In order to support generating utterances for sharing,  downloading pdfs, and uploading images, you'll need to have
+ImageMagick (`convert`, `identify`, `montage`) and Node (`node`) installed in the execution path.
+There are also a number of server-side integrations you can install that require secure keys, there are listed in `.env.example`

 ### License